 35. Built on the foundations of a prehistoric fort, the medieval Trsat Castle looks out over the city of Rijeka, Croatia.
-It is one of the oldest fortifications on the Croatian coast and it is a wonder of medieval architecture.
-A popular tourist stop, the ancient castle is host to a number of activities – from concerts and theater performances to an onsite visual arts gallery.
+It is one of the oldest fortifications on the Croatian coast and its wonder of medieval architecture.
+A popular tourist stop, the ancient castle is host to many activities — from concerts and theater performances to an onsite visual arts gallery.

 36. Like the word “Aloha” in the Hawaiian Islands, the word “Bog” is used in Croatia as both “hello” and “goodbye”.

 37. Croatia puts a premium on its rich natural beauty and protects it to the point that 10% of the entire country is part of either one of 2 nature reserves, one of 8 national parks(one of which has been designated as a UNESCO World Heritage Site), or one of 11 nature parks.